Life lessons to be learned at college . . .and beyond

 8) Acknowledge your weaknesses and intentionally develop ways to protect yourself.
 1 Corinthians 10:13; Proverbs 5; 2 Timothy 2:22

-We all have weaknesses, the key is acknowledging it and intentionally guarding against it with God’s help.
+We all have weaknesses, the key is acknowledging them and find accountability.
+Pride leads to destruction.
 If you struggle with looking at bad things on the Internet, move your computer to a public place in the house or at least always leave your door open.
-Only look at it when your mom is home and always leave an out.
+Only look at it when others are home and always leave an out.
 If you still return to looking at it, abstain from the computer for a month.
 If you have problems with drugs, flee from those friends who do drugs and are bad influences.
-If you have trouble going too far on dates, only double date and if she does not want to but wants to always be alone with you, its time to break it off.
-Intentionally look elsewhere when you find yourself lusting after a girl.
-When she walks by next time, look the other way.
+If you have trouble going too far on dates, only double date and if she/he does not want to but wants to always be alone with you, its time to break it off.

 9) Forgive and let go.
 Matthew 18:21-35

-If someone has done something wrong to you, allow yourself privately to get angry, journal out your feelings . . . then forgive the person and then, let it go.
-Not forgiving someone only hurts you and damages your relationship with God and then with others.
-Don’t expect that person to change.
-They may never change but it is your relationship with God that is key.
-You may shame that person by your grace to them but its only God who changes hearts.
-Once you have forgiven them, let it go and let it die.
-Don’t hold on to it, because it will eat at you and cause like a poisonous venom to come out of you when you speak of that person later.
-Again, you are the one who is getting damaged when you don’t forgive and forget.
-It will destroy you emotionally and spiritually if you cannot forgive and forget.
+If someone has done something wrong to you, allow yourself privately to get angry, journal out your feelings . . . then forgive the person and let it go.
+Don’t wait for the person to change or admit fault.
+They may never change or admit fault but it is your relationship with God that is key.
+Don’t hold on to it, because it will eat at you and cause like a poisonous venom later.
 Because of the incredible grace God has shown us, the least we can do is forgive others.

 10) Take advantage of your summers—Ephesians 5:15-16

 In high school you are limited with your summers, but when you get to college, explore the world during your summers.
 Go and do things you have always wanted to do.
 Backpack across Europe.
 Hike the Appalachian Trail.
 Be a camp counselor at a fun summer camp.
 Work for Campus Crusade on the beach.
 Find a fun job or find a job that might apply to what you want to do in the future.
 Explore but if you can help it, don’t do the same thing every summer.
-Reason being, once you get out of college, you won’t have this opportunity again.
+Once you are out of college, you won’t have this opportunity again.
 You will probably get a job or possibly go to graduate school and you won’t have the time to go and explore.
-You will have car payments, house payments, family to support, have a wife, summer school for graduate school, etc. I am not saying that life is not fun now, but summers in college are special.
+You will have car payments, house payments, family to support, have a wife, summer school for graduate school, etc. I am not saying that life is not fun in the future but summers in college are special.

-I was not in a fraternity in college but had numerous opportunities to get in one.
-I decided against it and looking back, for me, I am glad I did not pledge.
-My brother pledged a fraternity and he really enjoyed it.
 Pledging a fraternity may be what God has for you, but be very wise and discerning in the character of the people you are pledging to associate.
 I saw plenty of straight A high school students almost funk out in college or at least get C’s and D’s their first semester in college because of pledging a fraternity.
-The amazing thing, these guys at Samford were not drinking for the most part.
-I am sure at a state school, add alcohol, and it is 10x worse.
-You can make some life long friends in fraternities as well as gain a sense of identity but looking back, I have life long friends and gained a sense of identity outside of a fraternity.
-It consumes an enormous about of your time and money and you have to listen and obey a lot of guys you probably won’t respect.
-But you do build a tremendous camaraderie.
-As in all of life, but wise in whom you associate with and remember, the temptations may be much greater there.
-Too often, the values of people you associate with begin to be reflected in your own.
+You can make some life long friends in fraternities/sororities as well as gain a sense of identity and foundational confidence for life.
+It consumes an enormous about of your time and money but you do build a tremendous camaraderie.
+As in all of life, be wise in whom you associate.
+The values of people you associate will begin to be reflected in your own.
 Famous quote, “tell me what the 5 people you spend the most time with are like and I can tell you your future.”
 Be wise in whom you associate.